 While this serverfault answer says that the HTTP Keep-Alive should be used only for the client-to-proxy communications, from my experience, proxies often keep the upstream connections alive too.
 This is a so-called connection pool pattern when just a few connections are heavily reused to handle numerous requests.

 When a connection stays in the pool for too long without being reused, it's marked as idle.
-Normally, idle connections are closed after some period of inactivity.
-However, the server-side (i.e., the upstream) also can drop idle connections.
-So, what sometimes happens is that the proxy and the upstream have some misfortunate idle connection timeout settings.
-More specifically, if the proxy and the upstream have exactly the same idle timeout durations or the upstream drops connection sooner than the proxy.
+Usually, idle connections are closed after some period of inactivity.
+However, the server-side (i.e., the upstream) can also have a notion of idle connections.
+And sometimes, the proxy and the upstream may choose a rather misfortunate combination of connection timeout settings.
+If the proxy and the upstream have exactly the same idle timeout durations or the upstream drops connection sooner than the proxy, the end clients start experiencing HTTP 502s.

 While one endpoint (the proxy) can still be thinking that the connection is totally fine, the other endpoint may have already started closing the connection (the upstream).